-York St John is committed to maintaining the highest ethical and integrity standards in research carried out by its staff and students.
+York St John University is committed to maintaining the highest ethical and integrity standards in research carried out by its staff and students.

 The role of the Cross-School Research Ethics Committees (CSREC) is to support the University’s research and academic activity by implementing relevant research ethics policies into practice.
 From an ethical standpoint, they consider proposals for research from students and staff.
 All research projects carried out by staff and students must refer to the University’s 2015-16 Research Ethics Policy (DOC, 42.1kB); please note that this policy is currently being updated to reflect the new structure.
 It is the responsibility of the member of staff or research student leading the project to ensure compliance.